jqnap/Twitter-Occupation-Prediction/README.md

 ### Data Processing Script
-We include the jupyter notebook that process the raw network into a densenly connected network which is then used with GCN and DeepWalk.
+We include the jupyter notebook that processes the raw network into a densenly connected network which is then used with GCN and DeepWalk.

 ## Requirements